 Choosing the ideal classic car to restore is one of the most daunting challenges that a restorer will have to go through.

-From the outside, it might appear easy- in reality, decisions made at this stage of the project will affect the entire project.
+For the outsider, choosing the right car to restore might appear easy- in reality, decisions made at this stage of the project will affect the entire project.

 What can cause an illusionary effect to the beginner restorer is that at any given moment, there can be thousands of restorable classics available for purchase, either online or off, in a variety of conditions, colours and price ranges.
 All that is required is to pick out a likely candidate and let the restorations begin.